 The June 2007 issue of FHM men’s magazine ranked the jade vine as the world’s sexiest plant.

 The jade vine was first seen by westerners in 1854 by botanists who were members of the US Wilkes Exploring Expedition.
 They were exploring the dipterocarp forest of Mount Makiling on Luzon, the largest and most northern island in the Philippines, when they encountered the vine.

-Kew’s specimen in the Palm House – where there are no bats — so it has to be pollinated by hand, set seed and produced fruits in 1995, for the first time in 32 years.
-It has now set seed again and currently has a large seed pod.
+Kew’s specimen in the Palm House, where there are no bats so it has to be pollinated by hand, set seed and produced fruits in 1995, for the first time in 32 years.
 Its elongated fruits can grow to the size of melons.
 Encouraging the plant to set seed is important as destruction of the rainforests means it is now threatened in its native habitat.

 Kew’s plant generally flowers every two or three years, an event that delights staff and visitors alike.
 The vine grows very rapidly, and has to be regularly pruned by Kew staff to stop it smothering the plants around it.